sid-the-loser/AICC/README.md

 A command line tool to convert an image type to another. **AICC** stands for **All Image Conversion Command**.

+> **Note:**
+> The latest version of this program is `r1.0.3` but it hasn't been released yet.
+So, if you are compiling the program yourself, you will be compiling the code in `r1.0.3` instead of `r1.0.2`

 ## How do I use this?

 Add the program to your computer's user `PATH` so you can use it from any directory.